nsls-ii-forge/docs/source/auto_tick.rst

 The Process
 ===========

-The auto-tick-bot peforms a couple of different steps.
+The auto-tick-bot performs a couple of different steps.

 1. Retrieve the cached version of the dependency graph from `auto-tick-graph <https://github.com/nsls-ii-forge/auto-tick-graph>`_